-- MTSA expects that all DNAP level coursework should result in a minimum earned grade of "B".
-The first earned grade for a course between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance and will lead to automatic academic probation with an appearance before the Progressions Committee.
-The second earned "C" for a course grade will result in dismissal from the program. - Students will automatically be dismissed from the program for receiving a failing course grade for any course.
-Failing is defined as any grade below 8070%.
+- MTSA expects that all DNAP level coursework should result in a minimum earned grade of "B". - Students will automatically be dismissed from the program for receiving a failing course grade for any course.
+Failing is defined as any grade below 80%.